inkognida/Go-Piscine/README.md

 # Go-Piscine
 Go Piscine Sber-21

-# 21_school_Go_intensive
-Solutions of tasks from Golang intensive in scool 21 by sber.
 ## Day 1
 ### ex00
 Count Mean, Median, Mode and Standard Deviation by sample of ints.